maximivanov/maxivanov.io/posts/2020/deploy-azure-functions-with-terraform/index.md

 Since the focus of this post is on Terraform, we will create a basic hello-world function in TypeScript to serve as our deployment unit but otherwise it can be in any language.

 We will provision Azure resources required to host and monitor the function in the Linux-based Consumption (serverless) environment with Terraform, one resource at a time.
+There will be comments for how to change the config to adapt for Windows deployment.

 Finally we will deploy the function code and execute it in the cloud.